oskip0906/Basic_Neural_Network/README.md

   - Fully connected (dense) layers with adjustable input and output sizes.
   - Multiple activation and loss functions that can be modified.

 - **Model Engine**
-  - An "engine" that trains, evaluates, saves, and loads the neural network
+  - An "engine" that trains, evaluates, saves, and loads the neural network.
-  - Adjustable learning rates for training (backpropagation)
+  - Adjustable learning rates for training (backpropagation).
-  - Custom accuracy functions for evaluation
+  - Custom accuracy functions for evaluation.

 ## 💡 Performance
-- Trained on the **MNIST dataset**, achieving **95% accuracy** on the testing set with custom hyperparameters.
+- Trained on the **MNIST dataset**, achieving **95%** accuracy on the testing set with custom hyperparameters.

 ## 🛠️ Requirements